 Dried or jarred–either option is a great way to bring a taste of Italy home!

-This grape-based hard liquor is easy to find in Italy–you’ll undoubtedly be served a shot on the house at a restaurant at some point during your trip–and definitely has quite the kick!
+This grape-based hard liquor is easy to find in Italy–you’ll undoubtedly be served a shot on the house at a restaurant at some point during your trip!

-While dried pasta has nothing on the fresh stuff, it’s still a solid second choice, and makes a fantastic souvenir from Italy!
+While dried pasta isn’t quite the same as the fresh stuff, it’s still a delicious option that makes for a wonderful souvenir (and easy to transport) souvenir from Italy!

 Traditional Balsamic Vinegar